 There are some benefits from eating paprika for dogs such as receiving Vitamin A for good eye health, Vitamin E for skin health, and antioxidants for great overall health.
 However, all of these essential vitamins can be found in canine-friendly dog food or snacks such as carrots, pumpkins, or red bell pepper.

 Yeast is toxic to dogs in its raw form

 Since the yeast in Cheez Its is not in its raw form, it is fine for dogs, but it is not something our dogs need.
 Be careful if the yeast is in its raw form.
 Let’s find out why:

 When yeast is raw, then it is toxic to dogs.
 We recommend that dog owners place their bread dough that contains raw yeast on a high kitchen counter or on a high shelf where your K9 friends can’t reach it.

-That’s because it is very dangerous, if not deadly, for dogs to eat that bread dough that contains raw yeast.
+That’s because it is very dangerous, if not harmful, for dogs to eat that bread dough that contains raw yeast.
 When raw yeast enters the dog’s stomach, it will expand because the dog’s warm stomach is the perfect temperature for the yeast to expand and continue rising.

-When this happens, it can cause blockage in your dog’s stomach and lead to Gastric Dilatation Volvulusyeast (GDV) or deadly bloating.
+When this happens, it can cause blockage in your dog’s stomach and lead to Gastric Dilatation Volvulusyeast (GDV) or bloating.
 Yeast can also lead to alcohol poisoning in dogs.

 Soy lecithin is dangerous to dogs with soy allergies